zzy2002/zzy2002/README.md

 ## Hi there 👋
-I‘m currently a Master student in University of Edinburgh
+I‘m ZZY, currently a Master student in the University of Edinburgh

-I’m intrested in Inference acceleration and Agent applications

-I think the cost and speed limit the development of Agents.
+I’m intrested in Agent applications.
+I think the cost and speed is the limit of Agents.

 <!--